AllardQuek/Hearsay-Lyrics/docs/hackathons/demo-plan.md

 ### 1:40–2:05 | Line-Level Edit → Lock
 - Spoken: "A performer can tweak lines per phrase, then lock timing for playback."
-- Action: Edit one line in-place, show diff/variant history, then lock the set for Presenter mode.
+ - Action: Edit one line in-place, show diff/variant history, then lock the set for Perform mode.

-### 2:05–2:35 | Presenter Mode + Synced Playback
+### 2:05–2:35 | Perform Mode + Synced Playback
-- Spoken: "Switching to Presenter — now this is a performance-ready track."
+ - Spoken: "Switching to Perform — now this is a performance-ready track."
 - Action: Switch view to Presenter, start playback on cached or generated audio, let lyric highlight move with music; show pinyin and meaning overlays as optional toggles.

 ### 2:35–3:05 | Multimedia Wow & Social Moment